 When it comes to transitions and new experiences, your late teens and early twenties have all the other decades beat.
 Think about it—most college students see their living situation change every time a summer break or a new academic year comes around.
-For many collegiettes™, the first and biggest of these transitions takes place in an on-campus residence hall, complete with a random roommate, an 8x10 dorm room and a resident advisor.
+For many collegiettes, the first and biggest of these transitions takes place in an on-campus residence hall, complete with a random roommate, an 8x10 dorm room and a resident advisor.

 Eventually, though, it’ll be time to leave all the fun and frustration of dorm life behind for a new life off campus.
-You’ll replace the cafeteria’s Chicken Finger Wednesday with your own personal Starving Grocery Shopping Thursday, and you’ll swap out your RA for a landlord.
+You’ll replace the cafeteria’s Chicken Finger Wednesday with Grocery Shopping Thursday, and you’ll swap out your RA for a landlord.
 The transition from life on campus to life in an apartment or house is a pretty big one in its own right—luckily, Her Campus has you covered with the ten most important things to keep in mind when you decide to venture off campus.

 From the very beginning, make sure you’re documenting everything you possibly can.
-Any verbal agreements with your landlord need to be in writing as well, says Allison Lantero, a Boston College senior who took her landlord to small claims court and won.
+Any verbal agreements with your landlord need to be in writing as well, says Allison Lantero, a Boston College graduate who took her landlord to small claims court and won.

 Allison and her roommates decided to take their landlord to court after their security deposit was only partially returned, with no detailed receipt and no bank statement for a $1,200 damages charge.
 They won the case, but Lantero says it would’ve been easier if every stipulation of their lease had been in writing—some agreements were made over the phone and couldn’t be documented in court.